rajbirjohar/Nexus/README.md

 ### Backend

-This was the first time I realized that maybe not all the stuff taught in my theoretical CS classes was unapplicable.
+This was the first time I realized that maybe not all the stuff taught in my theoretical CS classes was inapplicable.
 Structuring my backend forced me to think about how data is related to each other in order to reduce the amount of redundancies produced.
 This in turn helped me with fetching the right data in the fastest way possible to provide to the user.

 > &mdash; <cite>Rajbir Johar</cite>

-During the development of the Python script something changed with the requests we were submitting and we were no longer receiving any data in the repsonse.
+During the development of the Python script something changed with the requests we were submitting and we were no longer receiving any data in the response.
 Since this was my first experience with this particular library lots of debugging and documentation reading ensued.
 While it was a relatively simple fix in the end, it took some time to figure out what was wrong and the script had to be rewritten which caused a slight delay in adding all courses to the site.

 > &mdash; <cite>Isaac Curiel</cite>